quantropi/qispace-sdk-code-samples/c++/demos/README.md

 ```
 make masq_ds ALG=<ALG> BN=<BN>
 ```

-## **License**
+## **License:**
-See [LICENSE](LICENSE).
+See the [LICENSE](LICENSE) file.
 Copyright © Quantropi, Inc

-Refer to the documentation site for more general information about SEQUR, QEEP and PQRND APIs, MASQ APIs as well as QiSpace REST API.
+For more general information about SEQUR, QEEP, PQRND and MASQ APIs as well as QiSpace REST API, see Quantropi documentation site.